 Challenged by the menace of deforestation and the devastating effects of the climate change resulting in soil erosion, global warming, desertification and soil infertility, Emmanuel seeing himself as a future generation, embarked on reforestation in order to preserve the environment.
 This passion was what gave birth to the launching of the “Greening Burundi” Project,” with the hope of planting 50 million trees in Burundi.

-In the 1st Phase of the #GreeningBurundi project, 40,000 trees were planted and by the 2nd phase, a total of 256,738 trees.
-This year 2021, we have commenced with the setting up of the nursery for the 1.5 million trees to be planted with an extension to different regions of Burundi.
+In the 1st Phase of the GreeningBurundi project, 40,000 trees were planted and by the 2nd phase in 2020, a total of 256,738 trees have been planted.
+In 2021, we have set up the nurseries of around 1.5 million trees and have been planted in Bubanza and Cibitoke provinces.

 In Burundi, finding young people who think to invest in the environmental field is almost a dream.
 Yet, exceptions are not lacking.
 Saddened by the drought that plagues his home province and the consequences it causes, a young student from the province Bubanza wants to make his country all green.